 Wondering what it takes to make the PERFECT Iced Tea?
 Wonder no more.
-This guide on how to brew iced tea covers the history of iced tea as well as tea brewing methods for the perfect pitcher of tea.
+This guide on how to brew iced tea covers the history of iced tea and tea brewing methods for the perfect pitcher of tea.
 We’ll share how to make sun tea.
 How to cold brew tea.
-The perfect way to make the Southern Staple, Sweet Tea, and even how to make iced tea.
+The ideal way to make the Southern Staple, Sweet Tea, and even make iced tea.

 What is Iced Tea?